Cosquer Cave: Discovery and history

 Tragedy struck on September 1, 1991, when three divers from Grenoble became lost in the access gallery and perished.
 Cosquer and Gogan helped recover their bodies.
 Two days later, on 3 September 1991, Cosquer declared the cave to the Maritime Affairs Department in Marseille.

 The discovery was referred to the Regional Archaeological Service under the Ministry of Culture.
-From September 18-20, 1991, an expedition led by prehistorian Jean Courtin and cave art specialist Jean Clottes took place aboard the DRASM vessel Archéonaute.
+From September 18-20, 1991, an expedition led by prehistorian Jean Courtin and cave art specialist Jean Clottes took place aboard the DRASM (Department of Underwater and Submarine Archaeological Research) vessel Archéonaute.
 Initial skepticism about the authenticity of the artwork arose but was later addressed.

+In March 1992, a second entrance was discovered, which would remain secret for over thirty years for security reasons.

 In June 1992, another mission resulted in the production of a film, The Secret of Cosquer Cave.
 Between 2001 and 2005, and again from 2010 to 2015, a series of archaeological research operations led by Luc Vanrell, with contributions from Michel Olive, further studied the cave.

 A legal dispute emerged between Cosquer and the Ministry of Culture regarding compensation under a 2001 law on preventive archaeology.
 This law entitles discoverers to financial rewards based on the site's archaeological value.
 Cosquer sought a reward and a share of profits from book sales featuring cave photographs.
 Henri Cosquer also claimed a reward and the recovery of part of the proceeds from the sale of books of photographs of the cave.